michael-hirschmugl/sun_follower/README.md

 4. **Configure with CMake**
    - In your new `build` directory, run:
      ```bash
-     cmake -G "Ninja" -DCMAKE_TOOLCHAIN_FILE=../cmake/gcc-arm-none-eabi.cmake ..
+     cmake -G "Ninja" ..
      ```
-   - This tells CMake to use Ninja as the generator and the specified toolchain file for cross-compiling.
+   - This tells CMake to use Ninja as the generator.
 5. **Build the project**
    - Still inside the `build` directory, run:
      ```bash